 PICK UP/PUT DOWN

 Basically, you pick the baby up and hold him until she stops crying.
-Then you lay her down.
-If she starts to cry, you pick up, hold, wait for her to stop crying, then put her back down.
-You do this until she falls asleep or until it is feeding time.
-This can also be done in the night.
+Then you lay him down.
+If he starts to cry, you pick up, hold, wait for him to stop crying, then put him back down.
+You do this until he falls asleep or until it is feeding time.

 Hogg says to not do this until baby is 4-5 months old because it is too stimulating before that age.
 She also says you can do this 100 times or more before the baby will fall asleep.